dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

    // Every keyword in Dochy starts with captal letters,
    // and all the names starts with captal letters are reserved by the system Ref : {
-    //Ref's initial value must be a ID, empty string, or null.
+    //Ref's initial value must be a concrete ID, empty string, or null.
-    //If it's an empty string, you must set ID, otherwise an error will occur. tableA : "",
+    //If it's an empty string, you must set ID, otherwise an error will occur. tableA : "", //<- empty string
     // "tableA" is the table's name.
    },
    bar : -1,
   }],
   {
    Ref : {
-    tableA : "item2", //reference item2 of the tableA
+    tableA : "item2", //referencing "item2" of the tableA
-    //The ID written here must exist, otherwise an error will occur.
+    //The ID must exist, otherwise an error will occur.
    },
-   //bar is not set
   },
   {
    Ref : {